cross-modal-retrieval/cross-modal-retrieval/Code-repository/README.md

 # Code Repository
-We collect as many cross-modal retrieval codes as possible, all of which are original source code written by the authors themselves.
+We collect as many representative cross-modal retrieval codes as possible, all of which are original source code written by the authors themselves.

 The repository is divided into two main branches: **Text-image cross-modal retrieval** and **Cross-modal retrieval beyond text-image**.